FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Ewakala/Ewakala Mussaned Request.md

 # Ewakala Mussaned Request

-This request is used to generate an Ewakala via the Mussaned platform, and it follows a similar flow to the Visa process.
+Ewakala Mussanad is a specialized type of Ewakala request, created for individual candidates based on specific professions, following a similar workflow to the general Ewakala Request process.

   - This request is similar to a visa request, but processed through the Mussaned platform (used for domestic worker recruitment and related services).